-Images rarely contain perfectly shaped circles.
-Therefore in order to test accuracy, the results are compared to ground-truth circles that are manually detected from the original edge map.
-The parameters (x{true} , y{true} , r{true}) of the ground-truth circle are computed by using (2)-(5) considering three circumference points from the manually detected circle.
-If the centre and the radius of the detected circle are defined as (x_D , y_D) and r_D , then an error score can be computed as follows
+Images rarely contain perfectly-shaped circles.
+Therefore, in order to test accuracy, the results are compared to ground-truth circles which are manually detected from the original edge-map.
+The parameters $(x{true}, y{true}, r{true})$ of the ground-truth circle are computed by using Equations 2-5 considering three circumference points from the manually detected circle.
+If the centre and the radius of the detected circle are defined as $(x_D, y_D)$ and $r_D$ , then an error score can be computed as follows: